fcknbstrd/GorillaCraft/README.md

 # GorillaCraft
-GorillaCraft is a tutorial project for demostrating the usage of the Gorilla3D Delphi Firemonkey 3D addon for Delphi 10.1.1+
+GorillaCraft is a tutorial project for demostrating the usage of the Gorilla3D Firemonkey 3D addon for Delphi 10.1.1+

 It is based on Minecraft and it's rendering a terrain of blocks by using cube instancing.
 You are walking through the world by a third person character, controlled by keyboard and mouse.
 Some additional features are supported, like: shadow, water, particles and more.